Earth Day 2019

 Breath of Life

-Let us meditate on this Earth Day 2019 on our connectedness to all things.
+Let us meditate on this Earth Day 2019 on our interconnectedness to all things.
+Lord, we pray, help us to be the Stewards of your Creation as you created us to be.
+Amen

 We are the conscience of planet Earth!